-If significant departures from the select agent regulations are identified, the Federal Select Agent Program has several options to address noncompliance, including:
+If significant departures from the select agent and toxin regulations are identified, the Federal Select Agent Program has several options to address noncompliance, including:

 - Participation by the entity in the voluntary Corrective Action Plan program.
-An entity voluntarily develops and implements a plan of corrective actions to address significant departures from the select agent regulations.
+An entity voluntarily develops and implements a plan of corrective actions to address significant departures from the select agent and toxin regulations.
 The entity is closely monitored by the Federal Select Agent Program. - Suspension of (in part or in whole) the entity's registration to possess, use, or transfer biological select agents and toxins. - Revocation of the entity's registration. - Referral of the entity to the Health and Human Services Office of Inspector General, the Animal and Plant Health Inspection Service Investigative and Enforcement Services, other Offices of Inspector General (if the entity is a federal entity), or other federal agencies if within their jurisdiction (e.g., Food and Drug Administration, Department of Transportation), for further investigation and possible civil monetary penalties. - Notification to the Federal Bureau of Investigation of inspection findings that identify potential violation of criminal law.

-A summary of compliance actions taken in 2021 is as follows:
+A summary of compliance actions taken in 2022 is as follows:

-- No new entities entered the Federal Select Agent Program Corrective Action Plan program. - Two entities had their registrations fully suspended: - One entity was suspended for multiple failures to comply with the select agent regulations.
-The entity withdrew from the Federal Select Agent Program. - One entity was suspended for multiple inventory discrepancies that have led to APHIS/CDC Form 3 reports on the loss of select agents.
-The entity corrected its issues and had its registration reinstated during the year. - No entities were referred to the Health and Human Services Office of Inspector General or the Animal and Plant Health Inspection Service Investigative and Enforcement Services. - The Federal Select Agent Program notified the Federal Bureau of Investigation of 22 matters for potential investigation
+- No new entities entered the Federal Select Agent Program Corrective Action Plan program. - No entities had their registrations suspended. - No entities were referred to the Health and Human Services Office of Inspector General or the Animal and Plant Health Inspection Service Investigative and Enforcement Services. - The Federal Select Agent Program notified the Federal Bureau of Investigation of 24 matters for potential investigation.
+Based on the information provided, none of the notifications for security-related issues were considered by the FBI for criminal investigation.